netlify/netlifyctl/README.md

 ## Contributions and Bug Reports

-Contributions are welcome via Pull Request
+Contributions are welcome via Pull Request.

 Bug Reports are welcome as Issues filed on this repository, but feel free to chat with support@netlify.com about issues too!